 Your dog is meeting another dog for the first time, and the hair on your dogs back starts to go up.
 What do you do in this situation?
 Is your dog about to attack or just excited to meet a new friend?

 Understanding your dog’s body language is key to understanding how to handle situations.
-Even if it seems like you are watching something in a foreign language when you watch your dog interact with another dog, dont’ worry we have you covered or something.
+Even if it seems like you are watching something in a foreign language when you watch your dog interact with another dog, don’t worry we have you covered and will help to unravel these mysteries!

 It can really frustrating not knowing whether to intervene in a situation or if it is a safe behavior.